integr8ly/integreatly-operator/test-cases/tests/installation/a34-verify-quota-values.md

 echo rate limit resources: $ratelimit_resources
 ```

-8. Go to OCM UI, select the testing cluster and change the quota parameter to a different value and repeat the steps from step 5.
+8. Go to OCM UI, select the testing cluster and change the quota parameter to a different value using the mapping from step 3 and repeat the steps from step 5.
 Repeat this for all available quota values.